If you are having a difficult time finding something that works for homeschooling your children, you may relate to this….

 I realized that this list– Read something (books, articles…), Write something (journaling, blogging, essay writing, poetry, creative writing….), Watch something (documentaries, educational programs, short educational YouTube videos…), Listen to something (music from the time period we’re studying, podcasts on an educational topic, audiobooks and stories, reading out loud…), Play something (educational board games, dice games, card games, online games…), Create something (art projects, science experiments, stop motion animation, photography…) could be my framework, instead of structuring everything around the subjects of history, science, language arts, etc etc.

 I can still keep the traditional subjects in mind when designing activities, and I should, but that stuff really only matters to me, the adult.
-The kids could care less what academic subjects they are experiencing, they only care about what they have to DO.
+The kids couldn’t care less what academic subjects they are experiencing, they only care about what they have to DO.

 I have come to realize that what I’m looking at creating is a more child-centered approach.